 If you are facing court proceedings because of rent or mortgage arrears the Court Advice Project can help.

-Support for Mortgage Interest (SMI) is changing
+Support for Mortgage Interest (SMI) has changed

 What this means for you: